 “Just about everyone in the company agrees the culture is dysfunctional, with various layers to the problems”

 Talking about culture doesn’t change it.
 Talking about policy and practice changes culture.
 Culture is shaped, as I put forth in Management by Design, by the actions and behaviors of the organization.
 A policy that isn’t enforced influences culture.
 A practice that thrives outside of policy also influences culture.
 Every manager and every employee, along with various partners, co-create culture.
 If you want to eliminate fear, you have to eliminate the behaviors that create and reinforce fear.

-If you want to engaged, fearless employees, start with respect for their experience, listen and learn from them, and give them permission to pursue their passions—along with permission to learn from failure.
-The most fearless athletes gain their confidence from failure, not from coddling.
-Respected and empowered employees will be engaged, and the company will likely benefit not just from the retention of the employee, but from the enthusiasm they spread and the value they create.
-Stop intellectualizing management, culture and innovation when it comes to eliminating fear, and start recognizing that you, and your people co-create the work experience, and its time to take an active role, not a passive one, in the details of that experience.
+If you want to engage fearless employees, start with respect for their experience, listen and learn from them, and give them permission to pursue their passions and to learn.
+Respected and empowered employees will be engaged, and organizations will benefit not just from the retention of the employee, but from the enthusiasm they spread and the value they create.
+Stop over-intellectualizing management, culture and innovation when it comes to eliminating fear, and start recognizing that your people co-create the work experience and it’s time to take a collaborative role in that process.